jadczak/risk-management/docs/clincal-hazards.md

 | Critical | Loss of conciousness, paralysis of a limb, cardiac arrhythmia.  |
 | Catastrophic | Cardiac arrest, coma, permanent brain damage. |

 *Note: Commonly called "shock" or "electric shock".
 Nitpicky reviewers have pushed back on that terminology recently.
-Medical books tend to refer to this as electrical shock, so hopefully there are no more complaints.*
+Medical books tend to refer to this as electrical injury, so hopefully there are no more complaints.*

 # Poisoning